watermark-lab/WaterMarkIt/README.md

 ## Features

-- **Fluent API**: Provides a user-friendly way to configure and apply watermarks.
+- **DLS**: Provides a user-friendly way to configure and apply watermarks.
-- **Unremovable Watermarks**: Designed to create watermarks that cannot be easily removed, ensuring the protection of your documents and images.
+- **Unremovable Watermarks**: Designed to watermark PDF files in a way that the watermark cannot be removed.
-- **Support for Multiple File Types**: Includes support for PDF and image files.
-- **Customizable Watermarks**: Add text, color, and trademarks with customizable DPI settings.
+- **Customizable Watermarks**: Add text, color, size, position and trademarks with customizable DPI settings.
 - **Asynchronous Operations**: Use an `Executor` for asynchronous watermarking.

 ## Getting Started